Visit our online library to view our full suite of Community Safety Literature.

 Feel the chimney breast in other rooms for signs of heat

 If a wall is becoming hot, move furniture away

 Ensure that access to your attic or roof space is available for the Fire Service as they will want to thoroughly check this area for signs of possible fire spread.

 Without proper maintenance, any flue from a fire or stove can cause a dangerous build up of carbon monoxide gas.

 A carbon monoxide detector will help protect you from this risk.

-For further help and guidance please see our Chimney Fire Safety Advice leaflet.
+For further help and guidance please download our Chimney Fire Safety Advice (PDF, 436Kb) leaflet.

 Wood-burning stoves and wood burning boilers should use only the right quality of wood and need to be properly installed, maintained and regularly serviced by a qualified and competent person.